K4 Plaintext and K5 Ciphertext - Proposed

 I call this solution K3 THINGS, and another solution - K3 WONDERFUL - also exists.

-K3 THINGS was first solved by Denny McDaniels at the NSA; David Stein at the CIA; and civilian Jim Gillogly, all independent of each other.
+K3 THINGS was first solved using different methods in the 1990s by Denny McDaniels at the NSA; David Stein at the CIA; and civilian Jim Gillogly, all independent of each other.

 -Zackery Belanger